UniMath/agda-unimath/src/higher-group-theory/transitive-higher-group-actions.lagda.md

     is-prop-type-Prop is-transitive-prop-action-∞-Group
 ```

-### The predicate of bein an abstractly transitive higher group action
+### The predicate of being an abstractly transitive higher group action

 ```agda
 module _